flutter/plugins/packages/video_player/video_player/README.md

 Furthermore, see the example app for an example playback speed implementation.

-### Embedded Close caption
+### Embedded Closed Captions

-You can use video player to get close caption embedded to video (videos like hls).
+You can use the video player to get embedded closed captions in videos (like HLS).

 #### Get CC options

-Use [`getEmbeddedSubtitles`](https://pub.dev/documentation/video_player/latest/video_player/VideoPlayerController/getEmbeddedSubtitles.html) got get list of available options for embedded close caption.
-The list would be empty if there is not any option for close caption.
+Use [`getEmbeddedSubtitles`](https://pub.dev/documentation/video_player/latest/video_player/VideoPlayerController/getEmbeddedSubtitles.html) to get a list of available options for embedded closed captions.
+The list will be empty if there are no closed captions.

 #### Set CC options

-Use [`setEmbeddedSubtitles`](https://pub.dev/documentation/video_player/latest/video_player/VideoPlayerController/setEmbeddedSubtitles.html) got set one of possible option for close caption.
-Video player will start send values from native player to controller then you can access subtitle of each frame in [`value.caption`](https://pub.dev/documentation/video_player/latest/video_player/Caption-class.html) then you can show any why you want in flutter.
+Use [`setEmbeddedSubtitles`](https://pub.dev/documentation/video_player/latest/video_player/VideoPlayerController/setEmbeddedSubtitles.html) to set one of the possible options for closed captions.
+The video player will start sending values from the native player to the controller, allowing you to access the subtitles of each frame in [`value.caption`](https://pub.dev/documentation/video_player/latest/video_player/Caption-class.html).
+You can now show the subtitles in any way you want in Flutter.

-To remove embedded subtitle stream from native to flutter use [`setEmbeddedSubtitles`](https://pub.dev/documentation/video_player/latest/video_player/VideoPlayerController/setEmbeddedSubtitles.html) with `EmbeddedSubtitle.none()`
+To remove the embedded subtitle stream from native to flutter, use [`setEmbeddedSubtitles`](https://pub.dev/documentation/video_player/latest/video_player/VideoPlayerController/setEmbeddedSubtitles.html) with `EmbeddedSubtitle.none()`